- Future Students

 - About Us

 Sponsors!
-Time to plan your Spring 2017 sponsorship of Senior Design projects.
+Time to plan your Fall 2017 sponsorship of Senior Design projects.
 Company sponsored projects typically are categorized as “Back burner”, “What if . . .”, “There’s a better way . . .”, and new concepts.
 Note: Sponsors have complete ownership of all project results, i.e. “We provide the talent, you keep the IP.”
 Please share and discuss with your colleagues.

 Students!
 Connect your internship to your Senior Design projects.

-As one of the nation’s largest public university and the largest, most comprehensive in the Dallas-Fort Worth area, the University of North Texas is dedicated to providing an excellent education to its more than 36,000 students while powering the North Texas region, state and nation through innovative programs and research.
+As one of the nation’s largest public universities and the largest, most comprehensive in the Dallas-Fort Worth area, the University of North Texas is dedicated to providing an excellent education to its more than 36,000 students while powering the North Texas region, state and nation through innovative programs and research.
 The College of Engineering graduates more than 300 young engineering professionals each academic year who demonstrate their education and innovation through a senior capstone course.
 Student groups work with corporate partners to apply their knowledge and talent in developing innovative solutions to real world problems.

 All seniors in biomedical engineering, electrical engineering, mechanical and energy engineering, materials science and engineering, information technology, computer engineering, computer science, and engineering technology conclude their undergraduate engineering education with a two-semester capstone senior design project (Electrical Engineering has two one-semester long capstone courses).